-The following four unlisted buildings and structures are recorded by Leicestershire County Council in the Historic Environment Record (HER) in the built environment of Arnesby and are considered to be of local significance for architectural, historical or social reasons.
+There are two unlisted buildings and structures are recorded by Leicestershire County Council in the Historic Environment Record (HER) in the built environment of Arnesby and are considered to be of local significance for architectural, historical or social reasons.
+One further NDHA has been identified locally through the Made Neighbourhood Plan.
 Their inclusion here records them in the Planning system as non-designated heritage assets.